jupyterhub/binderhub/doc/index.rst

 - Red Hat's `source-to-image <https://github.com/openshift/source-to-image>`_
   project from OpenShift to build a Docker image from a set of dependencies.

-Builderhub is created using Python, kubernetes, tornado, and traitlets.
+BinderHub is created using Python, kubernetes, tornado, and traitlets.
 As such, it should be a familiar technical foundation for Jupyter developers.

-Why BuilderHub?
+Why BinderHub?
 ---------------
 Collections of Jupyter notebooks are becoming more common in scientific research and data science.
 The ability to serve these collections on demand enhances the